 Sam White earned his M.A. in Middle East Studies and Modern History from the University of St. Andrews (Scotland) in 2002 and his Ph.D. in history from Columbia University in 2008.
 He was asst. prof. of environmental history at Oberlin College for five years before joining the history department at OSU in 2013.

-Prof. White has taught in many areas of environmental history including both global and American surveys as well as "big history" and topical courses on food, animals, and climate.
+Prof. White has taught in many areas of environmental history, including both global and American surveys, as well as "big history" and courses on food, animals, and climate.
 His research focuses on how we can use both natural and human records to reconstruct past climate variability and extreme weather and how societies coped with them.

 His first book, The Climate of Rebellion in the Early Modern Ottoman Empire

 (Cambridge University Press, 2011), explored the far-reaching effects of severe cold and drought in the Middle East during the "Little Ice Age" of the sixteenth and seventeenth centuries.
 It received prizes from the Middle East Studies Association, Turkish Studies Association, and British-Kuwaiti Friendship society.
 His second book, A Cold Welcome: The Little Ice Age and Europe’s Encounter with North America